hmc-cs111-spring2023/cs111-project-pitch-Cruedy/project.md

 aren't and conjecture why not.
 If so, describe them and provide links.
 How well do they address the need?
 Are there any particularly admirable qualities of the language?
 Are there parts of the language you think could be improved?_

+_I don't think there are already DSLs in this domain because javascript is used for this and javascript is a general purpose language.
+Currently javascript does a fine job because you can call methods._

 ## The Project